phegde494/MazeGame/README.md

 As you or the AI moves across the grid, you can choose to display or hide all visited cells -> this visual can give you a good idea of the thinking process behind the search algorithm's decisions or help you keep track of your own progress.

+To adjust the maze size, change the dimensions on line 926: Currently, it says: `MazeWorld g = new MazeWorld(20, 10);` Adjust the values however you want up to a 100x60 maze.

+Below is a demo of the game:

 Have fun playing!